MakingLife/evolvinator/README.md

-This repository adapts the m OpenWetware Turbidostat](http://openwetware.org/wiki/Turbidostat) for use in the Making Life funded artwork m 'Star Beasts'](http://bioartsociety.fi/making_life/)
+This repository adapts the [OpenWetware Turbidostat](http://openwetware.org/wiki/Turbidostat) for use in the Making Life funded artwork ['Star Beasts'](http://bioartsociety.fi/making_life/)

 The branch 'Exhibition' is currently the most up to date, however this version of the code contains many undesirable deprecations which will be remedied in the coming months.